ontolex/frequency-attestation-corpus-information/index.md

 ## Frequency

 Lexicographers use (corpus) frequency and distribution information while compiling lexical entries, as a qualitative assessment of their resources.
-In this module, we focus on absolute frequencies, as relative frequencies can be derived if absolute frequencies and totals are known.
-Absolute frequencies are used in computational lexicography, and they are an essential piece of information for NLP and corpus linguistics.
+In this module, we focus on absolute frequencies, as relative frequencies can be derived if absolute frequencies and token totals are known.
+Absolute frequencies are used in computational lexicography and they are an essential piece of information for NLP and corpus linguistics.

 <div class="entity">